Doot-Foundation/Doot_L1Contracts/README.md

 ## AggregationProgram.ts

 This contract is responsible for creating aggregation proof of each asset updates. which enables the aggregation process to be verifiable by nature.
 Since its a general ZkProgram we employ this directly in our price generation CRON jobs.

+## Barter

+There are two parts to the story.
+One implemented on Mina and other on Ethereum (EVM in general.)
+The mina part deals with everything Mina Protocol.
+The ethereum part deals with everything EVM.